pleira/SGP4Extensions/doc/proposal.md

-An analysis of new implementations of the SGP4 algorithm in Scala is done.
-These implementations have different characteristics regarding speed, architecture, applicability and readability.
-These characteristics address different use cases.
-For processing the TLE object catalog to find out possible collision events, metadata produced during propagation allows the integration of new algorithms for collision detection.
-The integration of such algorithms is also discussed.
+The SGP4 algorithm is widely used to propagate orbits of objects around the earth like space debris.
+There are many implementations of the algorithm in many languages.
+This work presents new implementations of the SGP4 algorithm implemented in Scala following a more functional architecture in contrast to the imperative/object oriented solutions used in previous implementations.
+Besides the classical implementation adapted from Vallado's code, there is an alternative implementation using algorithms developed by Lara.
+These implementations have different characteristics regarding speed, architecture, applicability and readability which find applicability in massive data processing like prediction of orbital collision events.

 ### Rationale